-FOR FIRST-YEAR STUDENT-ATHLETES ON ATLETICS AID BY SPORTS GROUP\
+FOR FIRST-YEAR STUDENT-ATHLETES ON ATHLETICS AID BY SPORTS GROUP

-- 1. Indicate the total number of entering first-year student-athletes receiving athletics aid\ by sport group who were admitted through special exception provisions during the four most recent academic years.
+- 1. Indicate the total number of entering first-year student-athletes receiving athletics aid by sport group who were admitted through special exception provisions during the four most recent academic years.
 List the most recent academic year's data first. - 2.
-Indicate the total number of entering first-year student-athletes receiving athletics aid\.
+Indicate the total number of entering first-year student-athletes receiving athletics aid.
 List the most recent academic year's data first.

-Academic Year: Ye Stuc First- ear lent- letes Base eball en's etball Foo tball Tra Cr en's ck / oss untry Ot Sport Mix en's her s and ked orts nen's etball Tra Cr nen's ck / oss untry Otl nen's her orts 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 aid should complete this data for first- Recruited prospective student-athletes.) nt-athletes who were re cruited in accordance with Note: Institutions are not required to r eport data if the number of students in a group is two or less.
-Name of Person completing this chart: Title:
+Academic Year: Ye Stud irst- ear lent- etes Bas eball Me Bask en's etball Foo tball Tra n's ck/ oss ntry Spor Mi Other ts and xed orts Won nen's etball Tra Cro nen's ack/ oss intry 01 nen's her orts 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2 1 2

+^{}Institutions that do not award athletics aid should complete this data for first-year student-athletes who were recruited in accordance with NCAA Bylaw 13.02.14.1 (recruited prospective student-athletes).

+Note: Institutions are not required to report data if the number of students in a group is two or less.